grammyjs/website/site/docs/guide/introduction.md

 :::

 By picking grammY, you have already decided on a programming language, namely TypeScript.
-But what happens if you created your TypeScript code, i.e. how will it start running?
+But what happens once you've created your TypeScript code, how will it start running?
 For that, you need to install some software which is able to _execute_ your code.
 This type of software is called a _runtime environment_.
 It takes in your source code files and actually does whatever is programmed in them.